Retrofitting Small Multilingual Models for Retrieval: Matching 7B Performance with 300M Parameters: Introduction

 \section{Introduction}

-Text embedding models~\citep{bert,mt5,izacard2022unsupervised} provide dense vector representations that capture semantic meaning, enabling efficient retrieval of relevant passages or documents from large corpora based on a given query.
-The importance of high-quality embeddings has grown significantly with the rise of retrieval-augmented generation (RAG) systems~\citep{gao2024retrievalaugmentedgenerationlargelanguage}, where retrieval performance directly impacts overall system effectiveness.

-Recent benchmarks, such as MMTEB~\citep{enevoldsen2025mmteb}—a comprehensive test suite covering over 100 embedding evaluation tasks across more than 250 languages—demonstrate that compact multilingual models can perform well across a range of tasks.
-For instance, multilingual-e5-large-instruct, with just 560 million parameters, is the best-performing publicly available model on MMTEB overall.
-However, in the most common use case—retrieval—the best small models still lag significantly behind large language models (LLMs) with several billions of parameters, typically underperforming by around 2 points in retrieval metrics.
+Text embedding models~\citep{bert,mt5,izacard2022unsupervised} encode semantic meaning into dense vectors, enabling efficient retrieval of relevant documents from large corpora.
+Their importance has increased with the rise of retrieval-augmented generation (RAG) systems~\citep{gao2024retrievalaugmentedgenerationlargelanguage}, where retrieval quality directly affects downstream performance.
+Recent benchmarks such as MMTEB~\citep{enevoldsen2025mmteb}, which evaluates over 100 tasks across more than 250 languages, show that large compact multilingual models can perform well.
+However, for retrieval—the most common use case—small models still trail billion-parameter LLMs on standard retrieval metrics.

-In this work, we aim to significantly enhance the retrieval performance of small-scale multilingual embedding models—those with around 300 million parameters—bringing them on par with, or even surpassing, the performance of current strong 7B models.
-To accomplish this, we investigate a strategy for retrofitting these compact models using synthetic multilingual training data derived from the mC4 corpus~\citep{mt5}.
+In this work, we aim to significantly enhance the retrieval performance of small-scale multilingual embedding models.
+To accomplish this, we investigate a strategy for retrofitting compact models.
 Our approach involves systematically exploring several key factors that influence the effectiveness of multilingual embedding training, including the choice of data sources, the scale of training data, and negative sampling strategies.
 Through extensive experiments, we uncover several important findings.
-First, we demonstrate that synthetic multilingual data—when carefully curated—can substantially improve retrieval performance, validating its value as a scalable training resource.
-Second, we observe that increasing the amount of training data yields substantial performance gains initially, but these gains diminish as the data scale continues to grow, suggesting a point of saturation.
-Third, we find that mining hard negatives using a strong backbone embedding model consistently enhances retrieval accuracy across languages.
-Lastly, our analysis highlights the importance of both task diversity and language diversity in training data, with task diversity showing a particularly strong impact on downstream performance.
+First, we demonstrate that carefully curated synthetic multilingual data, even at small scale (a few thousand examples), yields substantial improvements in retrieval performance.
+Second, we observe that increasing the amount of training data initially leads to substantial performance gains, but improvements diminish beyond a certain scale, indicating saturation.
+Third, mining hard negatives with a strong backbone embedding model consistently boosts retrieval accuracy across languages.
+Finally, our analysis highlights the importance of both task and language diversity in training data, with task diversity having a particularly strong impact on downstream performance.